Herbrant/HSCTF7-writups/forensics/n-95/README.md

 ![alt text](https://i.imgur.com/x5YMNxO.png)

-So we can easily rebuilt the line at the right of the upper left big square:
+So you can easily rebuild the line at the right of the upper left big square:

 ![alt text](https://i.imgur.com/zX9hydD.png)

-If we convert bit 7 to bit 14 to binary string we obtain this: 01001011.
+If you convert bit 7 to bit 14 to binary string you obtain this: 01001011.
 We're missing the first 7 significative bits.
-We can find them searching the last 8 bit we obtained before from the convertion in this page: https://www.thonky.com/qr-code-tutorial/format-version-tables.
+You can find them searching the last 8 bit we obtained before from the convertion in this page: https://www.thonky.com/qr-code-tutorial/format-version-tables.

-We find out that it is M 3 which has got this string type information bits: 101101101001011.
+Doing this, you'll find out that it is M 3 which has got this string type information bits: 101101101001011.

-So we can easily rebuild the first 7 bits of the line under the upper left big square and the 7 bits of the line at the right of the down left big square :
+So you can easily rebuild the first 7 bits of the line under the upper left big square and the 7 bits of the line at the right of the down left big square :

 ![alt text](https://i.imgur.com/DyZfJiW.png)